hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/lectures_and_discourses/034_the_vedanta_philosophy.md

     sects of dualists, qualified non-dualists, and non dualists.
-The ancient commentaries are perhaps lost; but they have been revived in modern times by the post-Buddhistic commentators, Shankara, Râmânuja, and Madhva.
+The ancient commentaries are perhaps lost; but they have been revived in modern times by the post-Buddhistic commentators, Shankara, Rāmānuja, and Madhva.
 Shankara revived the nondualistic form, Ramanuja, the qualified non-dualistic form of the ancient commentator Bodhayana; and Madhva, the dualistic form.
 In India the sects differ mainly in their philosophy; the difference in rituals